flipmcf/CasterPak/Readme.md

 ### CACHING RECIPIES & Tuning

 The easiest is no cache.
 Start here.
 Install this (or run the container) on the same system that has your video files.
-(if you're mounting the files from a fileserver, your ahead of the game... but stay with me...)
+(if you're already using a network mount for your video files, you're ahead of the game... but stay with me...)

-You simply leave "cache_input = False" in config.ini only the streams are cached.
+configure "cache_input = False" in config.ini.

+And start streaming.

 Next is to turn cache_input on and configure a local spot for your video files - so they are only read over the network once.

-Next is to decided if you want to copy the big video files into each container!
-I don't know yet.
-I haven't tried this.
+This is your 'input cache'.
+Currently, casterpak will copy your big video files into the container, but I'm considering other options the 'input cache' configuration.

-In the future, we will support directly configuring FTP, SCP, and others so network mounts are not necessary inside containers. (see config.ini)
+In the future, we will support directly configuring FTP, SCP, and others so network mounts are not necessary inside containers. (see config.ini), but for now, you must mount the filesystem and map it to the container.

 ----

-# Docker install:
+# Simple Docker install:

 after cloning this repository: